Wigan MP Lisa Nandy slams ‘completely unacceptable’ BBC BAFTAs blunder

 Jordan and Lindo did not visibly react at the time, but viewers quickly took to social media, pointing out that the programme had been pre-recorded and edited before going out to millions of people across the UK.

-On Air Now Great Music Variety For Wigan Midnight - 8:00am
+On Air Now The Weekender Midnight - 9:00am

 Now Playing